hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 ## Multiple Public Keys (SP-800-208)

-The [SP-800-208] proposes generating multiple S-HBS keypairs and configuring devices and clients to accept signatures created by any of these keys.
+The [SP-800-208] proposes generating multiple Stateful HBS keypairs and configuring devices and clients to accept signatures created by any of these keys.

-This negatively impacts one of the advantages of using S-HBS by increasing the public key footprint within the client, which can be problematic if it has limited public key storage capacity.
+This negatively impacts one of the advantages of using Stateful HBS by increasing the public key footprint within the client, which can be problematic if it has limited public key storage capacity.
 [SP-800-208] addresses this concern by suggesting using a mechanism such as that proposed in {{?RFC8649}} to update